EOxServer/eoxserver/docs/sphinx/en/developers/atp_dev_guide.rst

         time.sleep( QUEUE_EMPTY_QUERY_DELAY )
         continue

-This command tries to pull exacly one task at time from the DB queue but the applied mechnism of pulling does not guarantie that none or more than one task would be return.
-Thus the dequeueing function returns a list of tasks and the implementation must take this fact into account.
+This command tries to pull exactly one task at time from the DB queue but the applied mechanism of pulling does not guaranties that none or more than one task would be return.
+Thus the dequeuing function returns a list of tasks and the implementation must take this fact into account.
 Further, the dequeue function requires unique ATPD identifier (``SERVER_ID``).

 The :func:`~eoxserver.resources.processes.tracker.dequeueTask` function
-changes atomatically the status from ``ENQUEUED`` to ``SCHEDULED`` and log the state transition.
+changes automatically the status from ``ENQUEUED`` to ``SCHEDULED`` and log the state transition.
 The optional logging message can be provided.